SvenSommer/SocialMediaDataCollector/README.md

 * dailySubscribers (date: Date, subscribers: Number)
 * rank             (date: Date, rank: Number)

-Data is available for Downlaod as csv-file or JSON-file.
+Data is available for Downlaod as csv or JSON-file.